 - Olive oil producer tour & tasting, Malta

-- Ferry or air (TBC) from Sicily to Malta
+- Ferry or air from Sicily to Malta is included

-- All guided tours with a local, English-speaking guides
+- All guided tours with local, English-speaking guides

-- Your host for the duration of the tour is Natalina Bombino Campagnolo, accomplished Italian-Canadian cooking instructor and owner of La Cucina di Natalina Italian Cooking School, who is fluent in Italian and has great experience in both Italy and Malta.
+- Your host for the duration of the tour is Natalina Bombino Campagnolo, accomplished Italian-Canadian cooking instructor and owner of Natalina’s Kitchen, who is fluent in Italian and has great experience in both these countries.

 - Transfers to and Return International Air from your main departure airport in North America (Note: Maxima Tours will work with you to coordinate the best flight schedule at the best possible rate)